-County of Fresno 457(b) Deferred Compensation Plan County of Fresno 401(a) Defined Contribution Plan
+Statement of Investment Objective and Policy Guidelines for the County of Fresno 457(b) Deferred Compensation Plan ("Plan")

-Part I: The Plans
+Part I: The Plan

-The County of Fresno (County) sponsors the County of Fresno 457(b) Deferred Compensation Plan and the County of Fresno 401(a) Defined Contribution Plan (the Plans) for the benefit of its employees.
-The Plans are intended to provide eligible employees with the long-term accumulation of retirement savings through employee and employer contributions to individual participant accounts and the earnings thereon.
+The County of Fresno (County) sponsors the County of Fresno 457(b) Deferred Compensation Plan (the Plan) for the benefit of its employees.
+The Plan is intended to provide eligible employees with the long-term accumulation of retirement savings through employee and employer contributions to individual participant accounts and the earnings thereon.

-The Plans are qualified employee benefit plans intended to comply with all applicable federal laws and regulations, including the Internal Revenue Code of 1986, as amended.
-The Plans, being sponsored by a public sector entity, are not bound by Employee Retirement Income Security Act of 1974, ("ERISA").
-The Plans intend to be consistent with their obligation under the California Constitution and use ERISA, where applicable and prudent, as a guiding resource.
+The Plan is a qualified employee benefit plan intended to comply with all applicable federal laws and regulations, including the Internal Revenue Code of 1986, as amended.
+The Plan, being sponsored by a public sector entity, is not bound by Employee Retirement Income Security Act of 1974, ("ERISA").
+The Plan intends to be consistent with its obligation under the California Constitution and use ERISA, where applicable and prudent, as a guiding resource.